April Adjunct

 You are of lowly birth, what can you prove

-And from the throng, who hears a lonely voice
+Amid the throng, who hears a lonely voice

 That ever could dark hearts of stone so move?”

-But every line begins by single word
+But every line begins by single word,

 So sung by lips of truth ‘til all is heard.

-There is no greater lever held by man,
+There is no greater lever held by man—

-So heed my quill and ‘give me where to stand’.
+So heed my quill, and ‘give me where to stand’.”

 © Loubert S Suddaby.
 All Rights Reserved.